 The backdrop.
 The visit follows months of diplomatic cooling and a warming of ties under president José Antonio Kast.

 Chile has taken its case for foreign investment straight to corporate America.
-In Washington, the country’s foreign minister urged US executives to pour more money into what he called a stable and competitive economy, armed with the promise of lower taxes and faster permits.
+In Washington, the country’s foreign minister urged US executives to pour more money into what he called a stable and competitive economy, backed by lower taxes and faster permits.

 Chile Courts US Investors With a “Stable, Competitive” Pitch.
 (Photo Internet reproduction)